Identifying the Distribution of Welfare from Discrete Choice: Distribution of welfare levels, welfare differences, and social welfare

 where $\left(p_k,\widetilde{\mathbf{p}}_{-k}(w)\right) = \left(\widetilde{p}_{1}(w),\ldots,\widetilde{p}_{k-1}(w),p_k,\widetilde{p}_{k+1}(w),\ldots,\widetilde{p}_{n}(w)\right)$. \end{thmrep}

 \begin{proofEnd} Using Lemma~\ref{lem:characterisation_WB}, we have that

 \end{proofEnd}

-The crucial insight here is that, by Lemma \ref{lem:characterisation_WB}, the event $W^\omega(y-p_k,k) \geq w$ is translated into a statement on $k$ being optimal under virtual prices.
-The joint distribution in Equation~\eqref{eq:WB_distribution_arbitrary} can, therefore, be expressed in terms of transition probabilities, evaluated at $p_k$, actual prices $\bp'$, and virtual prices~$\widetilde{\bp}$.
+The theorem shows that the joint distribution can be expressed in terms of transition probabilities, evaluated at $p_k$, actual prices $\bp'$, and virtual prices~$\widetilde{\bp}$.
+The crucial insight here is that, by Lemma~\ref{lem:characterisation_WB}, the event $W^\eta(y-p_k,k) \geq w$ corresponds to the condition that $k$ is optimal under virtual prices.
+Consequently, the joint distribution in Equation~\eqref{eq:WB_distribution_arbitrary} can be written as

+where the second equality follows from Lemma~\ref{lem:characterisation_WB}, the fourth equality from Assumption~\ref{assumption3}, and the fifth equality from the definition of the transition probabilities in Equation~\eqref{eq:transprob}.
+The occurrence of the condition that the actual price of option $k$ should not be higher than the virtual price at welfare level~$w$ in the third equality can be understood from Footnote~\ref{note:maxwelfare}.

 Theorem~\ref{thm:distribution_arbitrary} is formulated in the most general form; it considers a joint distribution, and not a marginal nor a conditional, and allows the price at which the welfare in alternative~$k$ is evaluated,~$p_k$, to be different from the actual prices~$\bp'$.
-For example, if one wants to evaluate welfare levels after a price change from~$\bp$ to~$\bp'$ when only information on choices before the price changed is available,~$\bp'$ and~$\bp$ will typically not coincide.
+For example, if one wants to evaluate welfare levels after a price change from~$\bp'$ to~$\bp$ when only information on choices before the price changed is available,~$\bp'$ and~$\bp$ will typically not coincide.
 However, in a setting where one wants to evaluate welfare at actual prices~$\bp'$, then $\bp$ equals $\bp'$.
 Usually, one wants to evaluate welfare in an optimal bundle; then~$k$ can be set equal to~$j$ in Equation~\eqref{eq:WB_distribution_arbitrary} (and $p_k$ equal to $p'_k$).
 In Corollary~\ref{cor:WB_derived_distribution} below, we will derive some related distributions which are more directly relevant for applied work.

 The exact specification of $\widetilde{\bp}(w)$ depends, as explained in Section~\ref{ssec:metric_discrete}, on the specific choice of the welfare measure.
 Nonetheless, we can give some intuition on the role of $p_k$ and the overall course of the distribution of welfare.
 We know that the lower the price $p_k$, the higher is the residual numeraire $y-p_k$ in option $k$ and hence, the more the indifference set containing $(y-p_k,k)$ is shifted upwards in the numeraire dimension.
 A higher indifference set implies higher welfare, and therefore, the lower price $p_k$, the higher is the CCDF of welfare in option $k$ and the more the distribution of welfare is shifted to the right.